 3 – Set Objectives for Key Performance Indicators

-Each KPI should have objectives set in relation to how many times that KPI is classified in safety issues.
+Each KPI should have objectives set in relation to how many times that KPI is classified as a safety issue.
 For example:

 - If you have a KPI for “Less than 5 employee injuries per year”; then